chenlicl0627/SI507-Final-Project/README.md

 - [ ] Sourcing of data using web REST API requests
 - [x] Sourcing of data using user input and/or a downloaded .csv or .json dataset
 - [ ] Caching of data you continually retrieve from the internet in some way

+FYI:
+- I used Jinja logic in "frequent_words.html" and "work_life_balance.html"
+- I used JS in "homepage.html"

 ### Submission